Armenia, Azerbaijan edge closer to outright war

 “I think the Azerbaijani objectives here are limited,” Bryza was quoted as saying, adding: “They are political, largely.
 Recapture some territory that they can hold without going too far and find themselves being overextended.
 This is exactly what I’d expect Azerbaijan to do.
 War is the continuation of politics by other means.
 You go to war because you have political objectives.”

-The main political objective for Aliyev is “to regain some territory, enough territory, so that his historical legacy will be positive,” Bryza, who lives in Istanbul and is now a senior fellow at the Atlantic Council think tank., was further cited as saying. “[If he's successful, he] will have enabled several hundred thousand displaced Azerbaijanis to return to their homes [which have been abandoned since the early 1990s].
+The main political objective for Aliyev is “to regain some territory, enough territory, so that his historical legacy will be positive,” Bryza, who lives in Istanbul and is now a senior fellow at the Atlantic Council think tank, was further cited as saying. “[If he's successful, he] will have enabled several hundred thousand displaced Azerbaijanis to return to their homes [which have been abandoned since the early 1990s].
 That is an enormous political achievement."

 For the most part, Bryza concluded, the long-abandoned villages Baku claimed to have “liberated” to the southeast of Stepanakert during the past week were in “territory on the flatlands up to the base of the hills” around Nagorno-Karabakh’s capital.
 An advance by Azerbaijani forces to retake Stepanakert would have to contend with crossing treacherous hilly terrain, as well as deep gorges with steep cliffs.